The Open University since 2006

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

-William Wilberforce, the politician and religious writer, was instrumental in the abolition of slavery in Britain in 1807.
+William Wilberforce, the politician and religious writer, was instrumental in the abolition of slavery in Britain.
 This course explores Wilberforce’s career and writings and assesses their historical significance.
 In particular it examines the contribution that Evangelicalism, the religious tradition to which Wilberforce belonged, made in the transitions between the Enlightenment and Romanticism.
 Throughout it relates Wilberforce’s career and writings to wider social and cultural developments in Britain, with special regard for British reaction to the French Revolution.

 This OpenLearn course provides a sample of Level 2 study in.